SC-100 Study Guide: Microsoft Cybersecurity Architect

 Introduction

-Microsoft is keeping evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
-The new updated role-based certifications will help you to keep pace with today’s business requirements.
+Microsoft keeps evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
+The newly updated role-based certifications will help you to keep pace with today’s business requirements.
 Microsoft Learning is constantly evolving its learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities you’ve earned.

 After last year’s announcement of the new certification exams that focus on Security, Compliance, and Identity (SCI) solutions, Microsoft Learning announced a new certification exam to complement the security learning path by introducing the new Microsoft Cybersecurity Architect Expert certification, which expands Azure training and certification portfolio.

-To obtain the Cybersecurity Architect Expert certification you need to pass the new SC-100 exam (this study guide) and ONLY ONE of the following four prerequisites security exams:
+To obtain the Cybersecurity Architect Expert certification, you need to pass the new SC-100 exam (this study guide) and ONLY ONE of the following four prerequisite security exams:

 > Option 1: Exam SC-200: Microsoft Security Operations Analyst.